Odisha govt to provide compensation to families of COVID Warriors who died on duty | Health

 Odisha govt to provide compensation to families of COVID Warriors who died on duty

-The Odisha government on Wednesday said it will provide compensation to the families of COVID Warriors who died on duty in the state, an official said.
-This was decided at the review meeting chaired by Chief Minister Naveen Patnaik.
+The Odisha government on Wednesday said it will provide compensation to the families of COVID Warriors who died on duty in the state.
+This was decided at the review meeting chaired by Chief Minister Naveen Patnaik, an official said.

 Though the Centre had earlier announced to make provision of Rs 50 lakh compensation for each family sacrificing a member in the fight against COVID-19, it accepted only one death case from Odisha, the official said.
 "As many as 60 COVID Warriors including health service staff, police, teachers and others laid down their lives while on COVID management duty and became martyrs," an official release issued by the Chief Ministers Office said.